 In accordance with the Jeanne Clery Act, The King's College will issue a timely warning if College officials determine that there is a serious or continuing threat to the College community.
-The Vice President for Student Development, Dean of Students, Assistant Dean of Students, or the Title IX Coordinator(s) may issue a timely warning to the community.
+The Dean of Students, Associate Dean of Students, or the Title IX Coordinator(s) may issue a timely warning to the community.